 *includes ranges within the sub-categories of the evaluation criteria

 The No Action Alternative has no remedial components and provides no protection, and therefore it was not compared to the evaluation criteria.
-Soil Alternative 2, Site Controls, provides some protection to potential trespassers and prevents future use of the Site through institutional controls at a low cost.
+Soil Alternative 2, Site Controls, provides some protection to potential trespassers on the privately-owned portion of the Site and prevents future use of that portion of the Site through institutional controls at a low cost.
 However, it does not meet the NCP requirements for protection of human health and the environment, or for compliance with ARARs.

-Alternatives 3 and 4 remediate the Selected Area of the Site to reduce the overall risk to potential trespassers and to vermivorous birds and mammals, and include remediation of the APCs and mostly non-vegetated areas to further reduce risks.
-They provide excellent overall protection, comply with ARARs, and provide excellent long-term protection.
-However, Alternative 3 has better short-term effectiveness because it has fewer impacts to the community, and it is more cost effective than Alternative 4.
-In addition, due to implementability issues, Alternative 4 becomes less favorable to Alternative 3 as the excavation depth increases.

-Alternative 5 is similar to Alternatives 3 and 4 in terms of overall protection, compliance with ARARs, and long-term effectiveness.
-However, this alternative will have the greatest impact on the community because of the number of trucks needed to import fill material to cap the entire landfill, and because it destroys the existing habitat at the Site, replacing it with a new habitat that has lower ecological value than the existing well-established mature trees and woody habitat.
-In addition, Alternative 5 is likely more expensive than any other alternative.

 The following three Remedial Alternatives for groundwater were evaluated in this FS: